 Very Simple Pure HTML CSS Admin Panel (Free Download)

-Welcome to a sharing of an admin panel template with pure HTML and CSS.
+Welcome to a sharing of a simple admin panel template made with pure HTML and CSS.
 Looking to “kick start” your project with a template?
 Only to find crazy complicated or paid templates all over the Internet?
-Well, here’s a sharing of my simple version, zero third-party frameworks involved.
+Well, here’s a sharing of mine, with zero third-party frameworks involved.
 Read on!

 TABLE OF CONTENTS